 SRI’s commitment provides registration services with knowledgeable customer representatives, at a competitive price.
 This is our primary business and our goal is to provide a value-added relationship, using industry experienced personnel and a practical approach.

 What are SRI's qualifications?

 SRI is an accredited organization that issues quality and environmental system registration certificates based on internationally recognized standards and requirements.
-SRI is accredited by ANAB (formerly the American National Standards Institute-Registrar Accreditation Board National Accreditation Program ANSI-RAB NAP), by Raad voor Accreditatie (RvA (C074)), and by ITsmf/APMG (APMG-International).
+SRI is accredited by ANAB (formerly the American National Standards Institute-Registrar Accreditation Board National Accreditation Program ANSI-RAB NAP) and by Raad voor Accreditatie (RvA (C074)).
 We are also accredited to IATF 16949 by the International Automotive Task Force (IATF).
 SRI is audited at headquarters and in the field between ten and twenty times each year by our accreditation bodies.